rhythm-patel/Predicting-Flight-Delays/README.md

 # Predicting Flight Delays

-With the growth of the aviation sector, flight delays have become more common across the world.
-They cause inconvenience to the travellers and also incur monetary losses to airlines.
-Hence, we applied machine learning models such as Random Forests, XGBoost, Logistic Regression, and Naive Bayes to predict whether a given flight would get delayed or not.
-XGBoost Classifier performed exceptionally well producing an accuracy of 0.88 and an AUC of 0.94.
+The growth of the aviation sector has made flight delaysmore common across the world.
+They cause inconvenienceto the travellers and incur monetary losses to the airlines.We analysed the various factors responsible for flight delaysand applied machine learning models such as Random For-est, XGBoost, Logistic Regression, Decision Tree and NaiveBayes to predict whether a given flight would be delayed ornot.
+The XGBoost Classifier performed exceptionally well,giving an accuracy of 0.88 and an AUC of 0.93

 # Running on google collab